-Chassis with Gross Vehicle Weight Ratings of 16,000 lb (7,257 kg) and 18,000 lb (8,165 kg) are equipped with Hydroboost Brake Booster Systems and must use Motorcraft High Performance DOT 3 Motor Vehicle Brake Fluid or equivalent meeting Ford Specification ESA-M6C25-A or WSS-M6C62-A. Refer to Maintenance product specifications and capacities in this chapter..
+Chassis with Gross Vehicle Weight Ratings of 16,000 lb (7,257 kg), 18,000 lb (8,165 kg) and 19,500 lb (8845 kg) are equipped with Hydroboost Brake Booster Systems and must use Motorcraft® High Performance DOT 3 Motor Vehicle Brake Fluid or equivalent meeting Ford Specification WSS-M6C62-A. Refer to Maintenance product specifications and capacities in this chapter.

 Note: On Hydromax brake systems a clear gel-like substance in the hydraulic brake master cylinder reservoir may appear on some vehicles.
 This substance is a silicone base lubricant used during assembly of the master cylinder.
-It will float on top of the brake hydraulic fluid in the master cylinder.
+It will float on top of the brake hydraulic fluid in the 118 master cylinder.
 This condition is normal and in no way affects the operation of the brake system.
 It does not require any service.

 - 1. Clean the reservoir cap before removal to prevent dirt or water from entering the reservoir. - 2.
 Visually inspect the fluid level. - 3.
-If necessary, add brake fluid from a clean un-opened container until the level reaches MAX.
-Do not fill above this line. - 4.
-Use only a brake fluid listed previously (DOT 3 or Super DOT 4 depending on brake system) and that is certified to meet Ford specifications.
+If necessary, add brake fluid from a clean un-opened container until the level reaches MAX (Hydroboost system only).
+Do not fill above this line. - For vehicles with the Hydromax brake system, add fluid up to the bottom of the rings located at the top of the reservoir.
+Do not fill above this line.

+4. Use only a brake fluid listed previously (DOT 3 or Super DOT 4 depending on brake system) and that is certified to meet Ford specifications.
 Refer to Maintenance product specifications and capacities in this chapter.

-Carefully read cautionary information on product label.
-For MEDICAL EMERGENCY INFORMATION contact a physician or Poison Control Center immediately; on Ford-Motorcraft products call: 1-800-959-3673 (FORD).
+WARNING: Carefully read cautionary information on product label.
+For MEDICAL EMERGENCY INFORMATION contact a physician or Poison Control Center immediately; on Ford-Motorcraft® products call: 1-800-959-3673 (FORD).
 Failure to follow these instructions may result in personal injury.

-Use of any brake fluid other than that indicated for your brake system will cause permanent damage.
+WARNING: Use of any brake fluid other than that indicated for your brake system will cause permanent damage.

-Do not let the reservoir for the master cylinder run dry.
+WARNING: Do not let the reservoir for the master cylinder run dry.
 This may cause the brakes to fail.